Last updated September 23, 2024

 Area Accommodations & Things to Do

-There is no official host hotel for the event, however Salt Lake City being a large city offers a wide array of options, and any accommodation within two or three blocks of 50 West 500 South in Salt Lake City will make it convenient to walk to the buses taking runners to the start line on race day at 4am.
-For those that prefer a home-like experience, there many vacation rentals available near this area as well, from urban bungalows to industrial apartments.
-Other nearby areas to look include Midway or Herber City.
+There is no official host hotel for the event, however, Salt Lake City is a large city that offers a wide array of options, and any accommodation within two or three blocks of 50 West 500 South in Salt Lake City will make it convenient to walk to the buses taking runners to the start line on race day at 4 am.
+For those who prefer a home-like experience, there are many vacation rentals available near this area as well, from urban bungalows to industrial apartments.
+Other nearby areas to look at include Midway or Herber City.

 Salt Lake City's culinary scene is a vibrant fusion of traditional flavors and contemporary innovation, where farm-to-table eateries coexist with diverse international cuisines, reflecting the city's evolving cultural tapestry.
 From gourmet bistros to buzzing food trucks, the city offers a gastronomic journey that resonates with both its historic roots and modern influences.
 Be sure to check out Eater's list of essential Salt Lake City restaurants to visit pre-race or to refuel after the epic beatdown.